bcorporaal/Toko/functions.md

 ### Filename & Word Generators

-Generate playful, timestamped filenames (used by the save functions) or grab random words.
+Generate timestamped filenames (used by the save functions) or grab random words.

 ```javascript
 // Random words from the built-in word lists